melvyniandrag/Linux_Lecture_Notes/Week12/init/Readme.md

 Notice that the instructions say to boot to runlevel 3 - there is no runlevel 3 with systemd, and we'll talk about that now, and see what they ACTUALLY meant.

+Focus on the symlinks on page 389 of the handout.
+See how there is no runlevel3 on systemd, but that runlevel 3 corresponds to a systemd target.
+Then focus on the image on page 388 of the handout that shows the order of event for systemd.

 ## Compare systemd to sysvinit
+As we mentioned before, there is another init system that some members of the Linux community love and they wish that it hadn't gone away, and that system is sysvinit.
+I wanted us to use this init system in class so you could get used to it, but all of the distributions offered by google cloud run either upstart or systemd.
+I also didn't think it was worth it to put time into studying upstart because you'll likely never use it.

+To be brief I'll just say that sysvinit ran bash scripts serially - one at a time  - to bring your system up.
+You specified run levels that signified differnt things.
+As you can set up systemd with targets that specify which services are run, sysvinit used runlevels.
+The fact that sysvinit ran scripts one at a time instead of doing them in parallel is a criticism against sysvinit.

+## Another example of a systemd service.
+The service doesn't need to stay alive, it can just run and end.
+The example we did above contained a `while 1`.
+We can just write a bash script that executes on boot.
+Do that together in class and verify that it works.

+## Another example
+Write a service that targets graphical.target and show that even if it is enabled ,it wont run at boot because we don't boot to a graphical interface.

+## Question
+I forget how to change the target the machine boots to - how do you set it?
+There is a systemctl option I believe, but there might be a config file you can manually change.

 ## References, Other Reading
 1. init - https://www.linuxjournal.com/article/3109